mspncp/gosu-wiki/Getting-Started-on-Raspbian-(Raspberry-Pi).md

 # Getting Started on Raspbian (Raspberry Pi)

+_Note: This guide only applies to the original Raspberry Pi and the Raspbian Linux distribution._

 In theory, Raspbian is 'just' another Linux distribution.
 However, its package manager is missing Gosu's (new) main dependency, SDL 2.
 There is a package called `libsdl2-dev` in the Debian Jessie repositories, but it comes without the `RPI` video driver and cannot be used to install Gosu.

 You can follow these steps to install Ruby/Gosu anyway: